 Intake and diversion, 2016

-Initial intake and diversion decision is at the discretion of the prosecutor or the Court Intake Officer (JPO).
+Initial intake and court diversion decision is at the discretion of the prosecutor or the juvenile court intake officer.

 Otherwise, the DA designates misdemeanor-level allegations for ‘alternative adjudication,’ when not seeking placement in accordance with the (sentencing) matrix.
 Once the child (attorney) stipulates to the facts forming the basis of the charge, an informal agreement can be developed.
 Conditions require consent of the juvenile, juvenile’s attorney, and DA, and can include that if the juvenile fails to successfully complete terms and conditions, the stipulation remains on the record.
 Parental participation may be required.
 If the agreement is not successfully completed, the matter may go before the judge.
 Court actions must formally start when the county/district attorney (DA) files a verified complaint with the court.
 Once a petition is filed, judges may depart from the sentencing matrix.
 Note that statutes effective in 2017 make changes that require more system collaboration, add flexibility at times, and establish time limits.

 Courtroom shackling, 2015